rassaire/dmo-gpm-tutorial/tutorial5.md

     }

  ```
-   Note that the deformation fields can be be interpolated through nearest-neighbourhood interpolation to make sure that they are defined on all the points of the reference mesh.
+   Note that the deformation fields can be interpolated by nearest-neighbour interpolation to ensure that they are defined on all points of the reference mesh.

   ```Scala
  val continuousFields = defFields.map(f => f.interpolate(NearestNeighborInterpolator()))
  ```

  ## Building of shape and pose models of multiple object families
-  Now that these shape and pose variations are projected into tangent (vector) space at the reference MultibodyObject using logathimic mapping, learning the shape and pose variations for multple object family from these deformation fields is done using a PGA.
+  Now that these shape and pose variations are projected into the tangent (vector) space of the reference multibody object using logathimic mapping, the learning of shape and pose variations for the multibody object family from these deformation fields is performed using a PGA.

 ```Scala
  val multiBodyShapeAndPosePGA = MultiBodyShapeAndPosePGA(defFields,expLog)
 ```
 ## Sampling of shape and pose model of multiple object families
- We can retrieve random samples of meshes and rotation centers from the model by calling sample on the Gaussian process:
+ We can recover random samples of meshes and centres of rotation from the model by calling the sample on the Gaussian process:

 ```Scala
     val sample=multiBodyShapeAndPosePGA.sample()